arangodb/arangodb/Documentation/DocuBlocks/Rest/Cluster/get_admin_cluster_statistics.md

 @startDocuBlock get_admin_cluster_statistics
 @brief allows to query the statistics of a DB-Server in the cluster

-@RESTHEADER{GET /_admin/cluster/statistics, Queries statistics of a DB-Server}
+@RESTHEADER{GET /_admin/cluster/statistics, Queries statistics of a DB-Server, getClusterStatistics}

 @RESTQUERYPARAMETERS